samanthamar/moment_api/README.md

 Usage
 * Update `config.py` with appropriate db details (NOTE: need to setup mysql server either locally or through Docker, please see Google doc)
+* Remember to keep the DB up to date!
 * Start the server `run.py`

 Sample endpoints